 Since then we’ve run trips to Norway, delivered training in Ireland and Thailand and introduced tens of thousands of people to the joy of stand up paddleboading whilst weathering the storm that was Covid.

-Our crew on the water has grown too and we now employ an incredible full time team during the season to give us a little more time with our young family on evenings and weekends.
+Our crew on the water has grown too and we now employ an incredible full time team during the season to give us more time as a family on evenings and weekends.
 In 2021 we were excited to finally tip the balance towards a mostly female crew and we’re now focussing on ways to further diversify our staff team and membership.

 Our mission has always remained the same; to make it easy to get on the water.”